openstack-infra/nodepool/doc/source/configuration.rst

     Minimum instances that should be in a ready state.
 Set to -1 to have the label considered disabled. ``min-ready`` is best-effort based on available capacity and is not a guaranteed allocation.

-  ``ready-script``
-    A script to be used to perform any last minute changes to a node after it has been launched but before it is put in the READY state to receive jobs.
-    For more information, see :ref:`scripts`.

 .. _diskimages: